 What DRM cannot do

 Generally speaking, DRM cannot prevent the recording of your document by external means.
-Readers can always record the screen from an external device.
+Readers can always take a video recording from an external device.
 If they can see it, they can copy it.
 It is not possible for any software to block all ways and means of recordings.

 This is the so-called “analogue hole”.
 Even Hollywood, with all of its resources, cannot avoid the possibility of someone recording a movie with a mobile phone, hence those shaky videos that appear on YouTube!
 However, DRM can be supplemented by watermarking, which discourages people from spreading the information.